NidhiSalian/Neurobiologically-Plausible-Behavioral-Prediction/README.md

 You'll need to install the following Python packages - links to conda installation commands provided : [OpenCV3](https://anaconda.org/conda-forge/opencv), [Keras](https://anaconda.org/conda-forge/keras)

-( Linux Users- common issues with OpenCV resolved [here](https://github.com/conda-forge/opencv-feedstock/issues/43) and [here](https://github.com/ContinuumIO/anaconda-issues/issues/9601))
+( Linux Users- a common issue with OpenCV - resolved [here](https://github.com/conda-forge/opencv-feedstock/issues/43))

 If you want to train your own model, you'll need a GPU.
 You need a massive processing capacity to learn the huge number of parameters(69,163,810 - last I checked) in the hidden dimensions of the LSTM units.